 Who do shedding sheep suit?

-Wiltipolls and White Dorper sheep are a versatile breed.
+Australian Whites, Wiltipolls and White Dorper sheep are versatile breeds.
 Because they are easy to maintain and manage they are a great choice for grass control or for smaller hobby farmers.

 For the serious commercial meat producer, multiple births , twins and triples are the rule.
 Ewes are excellent mothers.
 They produce a small lamb ( so easy birthing ).
 The Lambs grows quickly and the Ewes feed triplets and quads in the paddock.
 Apart from normal husbandry of vaccinating and drenching all the work related to wool is gone, immediately saving time ,money and anguish.